 GREYHOURS gives a new colour to time, synonymous with a delicate balance between aesthetics and technical ingenuity.
-Their values are sobriety, refinement and creativity, placed at the service of accuracy and functionality.
+Their values are sobriety, refinement, and creativity, placed at the service of accuracy and functionality.
 The brief of the project was to design a new collection of watches that would be built on the minimal architecture of the existing Essential Variant.
-The idea was to create the right balance between the sharpness and the subtle-ness and represent the Greyhours brand evolution through form.
+The idea was to create the right balance between the sharpness and the subtle-ness and represent the Greyhours brand evolution through the form.

 3. CRYPTOCURRENCY WALLET

 This project revolves around a cryptocurrency exchange app that pairs with a storage device to store your bitcoins or other types of cryptocurrencies.
 With an approach to minimalism, this design is durable and portable.
 It also accommodates a small screen to show when the wallet is locked, synced and connected.

 HOPPER is produced in the Bavikhove, Belgian municipality of Harelbeke within the Flemish province of West Flanders, this craft beer is produced at a family owned and operated brewery founded in 1894.
 Hopper is distinguishable at every point of interaction, owing to its design architecture and foundation inspiration.
 The idea is to create a bespoken dispenser and bucket design to present the design ethos of the brand at all consumer interventions.

 Consumer Electronics, Kitchen Appliances, Robots, Graphic Design, Packaging, Branding

 Airline is a multidisciplinary design consultancy based in Tokyo, Japan.
 The company identifies what products their customers need and then crafts how those products should look, feel and be experienced.
 Their services range from product design, graphic design to branding and prototyping.
 My role is to work on the various process of the design right from user research, sketches to 3D modeling and then further visualizing them for multiple clients.

 6 Months in London as an Industrial Design Intern (2017)